threshold-network/threshold/docs/app-development/random-beacon/random-beacon-api/generated-docs/BeaconDkgValidator.md

 ## BeaconDkgValidator

+{% hint style="warning" %}
+This file documents a code which is not yet deployed to Mainnet.
+{% endhint %}

 DKGValidator allows performing a full validation of DKG result, including checking the format of fields in the result, declared selected group members, and signatures of operators supporting the